edithatogo/microsim_oa/planning/IMPROVEMENT_PLAN_v3_20250909.md

 This document outlines the prioritized improvement plan for the AUS-OA microsimulation model, building upon the s## Current Status

-**Active Priority:** Priority 1 - Environment & Infrastructure Fixes
-**Next Milestone:** Complete renv restoration and package validation **Estimated Completion:** 2025-09-11ful completion of Phase 1A.
+**Active Priority:** Priority 2 - Phase 2 Clinical Enhancements (STARTING) **Next Milestone:** Begin advanced complication modeling **Estimated Completion:** 2025-09-16ful completion of Phase 1A.
 The plan is structured by priority levels with estimated timelines and concrete deliverables.

 ---